p2c6/admin-dashboard/README.md

 ## For Front End Setup

-After going to admin-dashboard directory, run the command below to install packages:
+After going to **frontend** directory, run the command below to install packages:

 ```sh
 npm install